Service Barrie Phone: (705) 726-4242ServiceBarrie@barrie.ca

 In the event of an incident, please call Municipal Law Enforcement at 705-739-4241.

-The BMC DOLRA (map) offers two separate, fenced areas: one for small dogs up to a maximum weight limit of 30 pounds (.25 acres); the other for all dogs, regardless of size/weight (1.8 acres).
+BMC DOLRA offers two separate, fenced areas: one for small dogs up to a maximum weight limit of 30 pounds (.25 acres); the other for all dogs, regardless of size/weight (1.8 acres).

-Pit Bull Type Dogs must be leashed and muzzled at all times pursuant to the amended Dog Owner's Liability Act, R.S.O.
-1990.
+Pit-Bull-type dogs must be leashed and muzzled at all times pursuant to the amended Dog Owner's Liability Act.
 Leash-free areas are not exempt from the Act.
-Pit Bull Owners are liable to fines of up to $10,000 and imprisonment for up to 6 months for contraventions.
-Report unmuzzled or unleashed Pit Bull Type Dogs to City of Barrie Municipal Law Enforcement at (705) 739-4241.
+Pit Bull owners are liable to fines of up to $10,000 and imprisonment for up to 6 months for contraventions.
+Report unmuzzled or unleashed Pit Bull Type Dogs to City of Barrie Enforcement Services at (705) 739-4241.

 The page you are attempting to view is not currently compatible